Vietnam Itineraries: Suggestions by Local Experts

 North to South?
 Or Vice Versa?

-Yet, no matter your starting point, it is advisable to check how to get from Hanoi, as this could factor into your final decision.
+Yet, no matter your starting point, it is advisable to check how to get to and from Hanoi, as this could factor into your final decision.
 Remember to also get an overview of the local weather during your travel period; to avoid intense winter in the north or the sweltering summers that typify parts of central and south Vietnam.
 This way, you get to fully enjoy the surroundings and everything that they have to offer.

 Is Vietnam expensive?